The Top 5 Most Traded Currencies in the World

 While it’s been in existence for over 20 years now, the Euro remains largely a giant economic experiment that we continue to watch in awe.

 3. Japanese Yen (JPY)

-The Japanese Yen is the official currency of Japan and comes in third on our list of the most traded currencies in the world.
+The Japanese Yen is the official currency of Japan and closes our list of the top 3 most traded currencies in the world.

 With a daily average volume of $550+ million (according to the Bank for International Settlements), the Yen also makes up 4.9% of global currency reserves.

 Most traded currency pair: USD/JPY

 Most active trading session: New York and Asian sessions